lmmx/polars-fastembed/rewrite/docs/SPECIAL_ARCHITECTURES.md

 # Special Architecture Support

-This document explains how to use `polars-fastembed` on architectures that require dynamic loading of ONNX Runtime.
+This document explains how to build `polars-fastembed` on architectures that require dynamic loading of ONNX Runtime.

 ## Supported Architectures